Skip to main content

 • Internal Nodes: Contain the “MBR” that encompasses all its children.

-• Low Dimensions: Overlap is minimal; search remains $O(\log N)$.
+• Low Dimensions: Overlap is minimal; search remains expected $O(\log N)$ under typical assumptions (worst-case can degrade).

 • High Dimensions: As dimensions rise, the “empty space” problem forces MBRs to grow larger to encompass their children.
 Eventually, MBRs overlap significantly.
 A single query might intersect with 50% of the tree’s branches, destroying the pruning advantage.